PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/beam_modal_tut.md

 The animation will show one of the vibration modes overlaid on the undeformed geometry.

-The visualization utilities take advantage of the PlotlyJS library.
+The visualization utilities take advantage of the `PlotlyJS` library through the convenience package `VisualStructures`.

 ````julia
 using VisualStructures: plot_space_box, plot_solid, render, react!, default_layout_3d, save_to_json